debruit/challenge_ml-latam/docs/challenge.md

 - In the release branch, will create a PR to main branch.

 ### CD pipeline
-- First of all, the pipeline will run when the CI workflow is done and successful.
+- First of all, the pipeline will run when the PR made by the release branch is merged.
+With this, we ensure best practices on running the CD pipeline.
 - It will merge the PR made by the release branches.
 - The pipeline will build the Dockerfile image to push into the Artifact Registry provided by GCP.
 - Once is pushed, it will deploy the image using Cloud Run in a production service.